ruuda/blog/posts/a-type-system-for-rcl-part-3-related-work.md

 [Mypy][mypy] is the most mature typechecker for Python, and it is the gradual type system that I have most experience with.
-(I’ve been using it since Python 2, back when annotations were still in comments.)
+I’ve been using it since Python 2, back when annotations were still in comments.
-Mypy is one of the main indirect influences for RCL’s type system.
+Mypy is one of the main influences for RCL’s type system.
 The type system differs from RCL in important ways
-(in particular, RCL enforces annotations at runtime, unlike Python), but the look and feel of RCL is intentionally resembles Python, and the square bracket syntax for generic types is inspired by Python and Scala.
+(in particular, RCL enforces annotations at runtime, unlike Python), but the look and feel of RCL intentionally resembles Python, and the square bracket syntax for generic types is inspired by Python and Scala.